evgenynacu/leveraged-defi-strategy-contracts/docs/adr/0004-use-morpho-for-flash-loans.md

     - Rejected due to integration complexity

 ## Implementation Notes
-- Start with Morpho-only implementation for MVP
+- Start with a Morpho-only implementation for MVP
 - Monitor liquidity levels and protocol performance
 - Consider adding Aave fallback in future versions if needed
 - Ensure proper error handling for insufficient liquidity scenarios